 Lisa graduated from the University of Wisconsin-Eau Claire with a Masters’ Degree in English and has a background in post-secondary education and in nonprofit management.
 She moved to Polk County as a child and currently lives in rural Balsam Lake with her husband and young son.
 Lisa is excited to be a member of the NACF and looks forward to helping support the important nonprofit work taking place in our communities.

 Tracey and her husband Terry moved from Eagan, Minnesota to Frederic about six years ago.
 They have two grown daughters attending college in the Twin Cities.
 Tracey has been a mortgage loan officer for the past 25 years.
 For the last six years, she has originated mortgage loans for Bremer Bank in the Frederic, Siren and Danbury locations.
 Through her work at Bremer, Tracey has been able to assist people with obtaining grants for Wild Rivers Habitat for Humanity.
 Tracey and her husband own St. Croix Scuba in downtown Hudson.
 They enjoy dive travel, walking their dog and snowmobiling.

-Jennifer is slowly emptying her house in the Twin Cities so that she can enjoy the Siren area full-time.
-Jennifer is an independent, information professional and her research centers on the field of healthcare and health insurance.
-Her volunteer activities have included: chair of the Richfield Advisory Board of Health and the Statewide Health Improvement Program for Bloomington, Edina and Richfield.
-She is currently a literacy tutor with the Burnett County Family Literacy and looks forward to her involvement with the Northwest Alliance Community Foundation.
+Jennifer is a recently retired independent information professional in the field of healthcare and health insurance.
+Her volunteer activities have included: Chair of the Richfield Advisory Board of Health and the Statewide Health Improvement Program for Bloomington, Edina and Richfield.
+Jennifer is currently a volunteer with Ruby’s Food Shelf in Siren and she enjoys being involved with the Northwest Alliance Community Foundation.